The Difficulties of Loving Food

 I don’t want a messy, ugly battle when I eat, but there are some foods that are more troublesome than a preschool full of three-year-olds.
 Slippery pasta, obstinate oysters, contrary crustaceans, tenacious tacos—there are some foods that are nearly impossible to eat.
 Here’s how to win the battle of the food and the fork.

-Unless you actually are 5 years old, please don't approach a plate of spaghetti like the little guy in the above photo.
-I love pasta (actually it's more of a swooning reverence) and I've visited Italy several times, so this topic is near and dear to my little Carb Diva heart.
+Unless you actually are five years old, please don't approach a plate of spaghetti like the little guy in the above photo.
+I love pasta (actually, it's more of a swooning reverence), and I've visited Italy several times, so this topic is near and dear to my little Carb Diva heart.
 The rules:

 - Don't stab down into the center of the plate.
-You will end up with a much larger amount of pasta on your fork that you can possibly manage.
+You will end up with a much larger amount of pasta on your fork than you can possibly manage.

 Here's how to eat it properly:

 - Pick up your fork with your dominant hand (for 9 out of 10 of you, that will be your right hand).

 - Gather a few (2 or 3 or 4, but no more) strands of spaghetti with the tines of your fork.
 Give the fork a quick (but gentle) jerk upward to separate these strands from the rest.